VLOOKUP with Sum in Excel (Table of Contents)

 - Please keep track of columns that need to be considered in summing the count; sometimes, we may miss any number in the following.

-- Always format the content before applying Vlookup with Sum; by doing this, it will remove unwanted characters, spaces, and special characters as well to get the filtered sum value.
+- Always format the content before applying Vlookup with Sum; this will remove unwanted characters, spaces, and special characters to get the filtered sum value.

 Recommended Articles

 This has been a guide to VLOOKUP with Sum in Excel.
 VLOOKUP with Sum in Excel is a feature that automatically adjusts the width or height of a cell.
-Here we discuss how to use VLOOKUP with Sum in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to use VLOOKUP with Sum in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –